AyushSinghRawat-hub/Algorithms/README.md

 * Priority Scheduling<br>
 * Round Robin (RR)<br>
 * Multilevel Queue Scheduling<br>
-# First-Come, First-Served (FCFS)
+## First-Come, First-Served (FCFS)
 First Come First Serve CPU Scheduling Algorithm, the CPU allots the resources to the process in a certain order.
 The order is serial way.
 The CPU is allotted to the process in which it has occurred.<br>
-First Serve CPU Scheduling Algorithm follows First In First Out in Ready Queue.
+-First Serve CPU Scheduling Algorithm follows First In First Out in Ready Queue.